 - When moving through the gym, keep your head on a swivel and be mindful of your surroundings.
 Make sure to look above you when walking.

 - Keep personal items off the mats and out of any fall zones.

 - Do not touch anyone else’s gear and do not allow your children to do so.

 These rules are not exhaustive.
-If we need to remind you or your child/ren of the rules multiple times, or if we receive more than two complaints about their behavior, we will ask that you leave the gym for the day.
+If we need to remind you or your child(ren) of the rules multiple times, or if we receive more than two complaints about their behavior, we will ask you to leave the gym for the day.

-My child is interested in climbing but I’m not or, I am not able to be at the gym with them.
+My child is interested in climbing, but I’m not/I’m unable to be at the gym with them.
 Do you have staff available to supervise my child?
 If not, what are my options?